SilbigerLab/pH_Spec/Protocols/README.md

     1. You can open a data file in SoftMax Pro to work with your data later in the program and subsequently export later on using the above steps.

+<a name="pH_SOP"></a>
+## Protocol for measuring pH on the spectrophotometer using m-cresol Purple dye

+**Tris Read**

+1. Before measuring absorbance of your seawater samples, first check that both the spec is functioning normally and m-cresol dye is still providing accurate results.
+2. When setting up your plate map,